seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 His mother was a witch, and one so strong
 That could control the moon, make flows and ebbs,
 And deal in her command without her power.
-These three have robb'd me; and this demi-devil--
+These three have robb'd me; and this demi-devil
-For he's a bastard one--had plotted with them
+(For he's a bastard one) had plotted with them
 To take my life.
 Two of these fellows you
 Must know and own; this thing of darkness!
 Acknowledge mine. /